rafworkonly/rafworkonly.github.io/submit.md

 To make a submission:

 We recommend you sit down with a piece of paper and a pen and handwrite your message.
 Send a photo/scan, and we can type it up with you.
+There's no length too long or too short.
+Submit a one sentence poem if you like.

 We advise you to:
 - Say what you wanna say (any topic)
-- Be honest
-- Be unique

 Some questions to ask yourself could include:
 - What do I want to tell the world?